Monday, December 23, 2024

 If you look at the statistics, gas consumption in the EU as a whole has not decreased much, says Elena Pavlenko.
 The consumption of Russian pipeline gas has decreased dramatically, but due to the fact that Europeans have refocused on Qatar, Nigeria, and the USA.

-“They managed to replace Russian gas with gas of other origins, but I still don’t see that they are going to radically abandon gas in the coming years,” says the head of the Dixi Group.
+“They managed to replace Russian gas with gas of other origins, but I still don’t see that they are going to radically abandon gas in the coming years,” says the head of Dixi Group.

 Mikhail Gonchar also agrees that the gas era in the EU is far from over.